High-Quality Visually-Guided Sound Separation from Diverse Categories: Related Work

-\textbf{Diffusion Models.} Diffusion models~\cite{ho2020denoising, song2020score, song2019generative} fall under the category of deep generative models that start with a sample in a random distribution and gradually restore the data sample through a denoising process.
-Recently, diffusion models have exhibited remarkable performance across various domains, including computer vision~\cite{dhariwal2021diffusion, avrahami2022blended,ramesh2022hierarchical, gu2022vector, nichol2021glide, ho2022video, singer2022make, ruiz2022dreambooth, saharia2022photorealistic}, natural language processing~\cite{austin2021structured, gong2022diffuseq, li2022diffusion, chen2022analog}, and audio applications~\cite{kong2020diffwave, popov2021grad,lee2021nu,chen2022analog,chen2020wavegrad,huang2022prodiff,scheibler2023diffusion}.
-While diffusion models have been successfully employed for single-modality generation, their potential for audio-visual tasks remains largely unexplored.
-For instance, only recently has MM-diffusion~\cite{ruan2022mm} proposed simultaneous generation of videos and audio.
-Furthermore, there has been a growing interest in employing diffusion models for discriminative tasks.
+\textbf{Diffusion Models.} Diffusion models~\cite{ho2020denoising,song2020score,song2019generative} fall under the category of deep generative models that start with a sample in a random distribution and gradually restore the data sample through a denoising process.
+Recently, diffusion models have exhibited remarkable performance across various domains, including computer vision~\cite{dhariwal2021diffusion,avrahami2022blended,ramesh2022hierarchical,gu2022vector,nichol2021glide,ho2022video,singer2022make,ruiz2022dreambooth,saharia2022photorealistic}, natural language processing~\cite{austin2021structured,gong2022diffuseq,li2022diffusion,chen2022analog}, audio applications~\cite{kong2020diffwave,popov2021grad,lee2021nu,chen2022analog,chen2020wavegrad,huang2022prodiff,scheibler2023diffusion}, and audio-visual content generation~\cite{ruan2022mm}.
+Furthermore, there has been a growing interest in utilizing diffusion models for discriminative tasks.
 Some pioneer works have explored the application of diffusion models to image segmentation~\cite{amit2021segdiff,baranchuk2021label,brempong2022denoising} and object detection~\cite{chen2022diffusiondet}.
-However, despite significant interest in this direction, there have been no prior successful attempts to apply generative diffusion models to audio-visual scene understanding, which has notably lagged behind the progress in visual perception tasks.
-To the best of our knowledge, this paper presents the first work that adopts a diffusion model to learn audio-visual associations for audio-visual sound source separation.
+Despite the significant interest in this direction, successful applications of generative diffusion models to audio-visual scene understanding remain limited.
+A few recent works have attempted to use diffusion-based approaches for audio-visual speech separation and enhancement~\cite{lee2023seeing,chou2023av2wav}.
+However, these works limit themselves to speech separation or enhancement and do not study the more challenging audio-visual sound separation problem.
+The major blockers are the inherent challenges in designing effective network architectures to capture audio-visual correspondence and adapting diffusion models to handle unique data distributions.
+In this paper, we address this gap by employing a diffusion model for audio-visual sound separation.
+Our novel separation architecture empowers the diffusion-based model to effectively learn the intricate relationships between audio and visual modalities, leading to superior separation performance.